The Three Lakes Council sometimes takes advocacy positions in support of our stewardship mission.

 The Three Lakes Council has taken this step in six cases since the mid-1990’s.

 One of the prominent situations was the proposed development of Mr. Petruccelli’s property on Oscaleta Road.

 In addition, the Three Lakes Council has occasionally expressed support for or concern with proposed legislation at the local, county, or state level.

 For example, the council submitted comments on proposed NY aquatic invasive species regulations.
 3LC also submitted comments on a proposal for a general permit for aquatic invasive species control actions.
 We have also commented on Lewisboro’s proposed code changes.

 Update on the proposed new Town Wetland Code

 Lewisboro proposed a new wetland code in November 2016.
 If approved, this code would dramatically weaken protection of Town lakes and wetlands, including our Three Lakes.
+Three Lakes Council and many residents submitted comments.
 See more on the wetland code page.